 Please note that if you want us to restrict or stop processing your data, then this may impact on our ability to provide our services.
 Depending on the extent of your request we may be unable to continue providing you with our service.

-Any queries or concerns about the way in which your data is being used can be sent by email to firstname.lastname@example.org or by post to 121 Park Lane, Mayfair, London W1A 7AG
+Any queries or concerns about the way in which your data is being used can be sent to our Data Protection Offier by clicking here or by post to 121 Park Lane, Mayfair, London W1A 7AG

 Moving your information to another organisation